what we do

 Caring Canine Companions was created when the Golden Retriever Club of SA took over the running of the canine visiting scheme in 1993.

-Caring Canine Companions is funded by the Australian Government Department of Health, under the Community Visitors Scheme.
+Caring Canine Companions is funded by the Australian Government Department of Health, under the Aged Care Volunteer Visitors Scheme.

-The Community Visitors Scheme is an Australian Government initiative that provides friendly volunteers for older people who are at risk of loneliness or social isolation.
+The Aged Care Volunteer Visitor Scheme is an Australian Government initiative that provides friendly volunteers for older people who are at risk of loneliness or social isolation.
 There are times when people may need a little help to stay connected to the wider community.
 This can happen whether living alone in their own homes, or in Aged Care Facilities.
 Volunteer visitors bring conversation, news, new interest and friendship.
 Visitors may also bring a special connection through a shared language, life experience, or cultural understanding.

 The Golden Retriever Club

 Caring Canine Companions is under the auspice of the Golden Retriever Club of South Australia.

 The Golden Retriever Club of SA was founded in 1972 and is the guardian of the Golden Retriever breed in South Australia.
 The Club is affiliated with DOGS SA which represents the owners and breeders of purebred dogs in SA.

 The Club is also a member of the National Golden Retriever Council which promotes quality breeding and care, training and exhibition of the Golden Retriever.